xuandaoren/-AI-MBTI/README.md

 - No dependencies required
 - Can be opened directly in a browser
 - Can be deployed with GitHub Pages
-- Suitable for web game writing, interactive quiz prototypes, and lightweight creative experiments
+- Suitable for technology-themed web game writing, interactive quiz prototypes, and lightweight creative experiments

 ## How to Use